 Finding a Structure

 Honestly we would not have gotten too far without our officiant.
 The internet is surprisingly unhelpful regarding ceremony structure and content, and I’ve gotten to the point where, if the internets can’t help me, I have no idea what to do (I’m gonna come out and admit that I wasn’t even fully aware that I could THINK for myself, before I came across APW).
 Luckily the internet did lead us to our officiant (thank you WeddingWire), and she helped us from there.
 In the interest of giving good advice, I would say you definitely want to shop around when you’re looking for a stranger to perform your wedding, and make sure they will take the time to get to know you.
 In the interest of full disclosure, I’ll tell you we spoke with two candidates, and the one we chose was based on a telephone conversation (we didn’t meet her in person until 2 weeks before the ceremony).
 We had a good feeling about her approach, and it worked out – but it was a bit of a gamble.

-So this is basically what our structure looked like:
+So this what our structure looked like:

 - Prelude / Processional

 - Welcome/Opening remarks on love/marriage/etc. (composed by officiant)

 - Vows – Including questions with “We will” answers, then “I will” answers, then a request for the guests to pledge their support for the marriage